shead-custom-design/graphcat/docs/support.rst

 * http://graphcat.readthedocs.io

-Visit our GitHub repository for access to source code, continuous integration test results, issue tracker, and the wiki:
+Visit our GitHub repository for access to source code, test results, issue tracker, and the wiki:

 * http://github.com/shead-custom-design/graphcat

-Our coverage statistics are updated automatically when modifications are committed:
+Our coverage statistics are updated automatically when modifications are
+committed:

 * https://coveralls.io/r/shead-custom-design/graphcat

 For Graphcat questions, comments, or suggestions, get in touch with the team using chat at:

 * https://graphcat.zulipchat.com